-Toward this goal, we host an annual all night prayer and fasting vigil at our ministry center at Yad Hashmonah.
-Local believers, prayer houses, congregational leaders and worship teams come from all over the country, as well as visitors from the nations, and prayer warriors tuning into our livestream broadcast across the globe.
-It is our desire to join together in unity and to seek God for the fulfillment of His long awaited promise.
+Toward this goal, we host an annual prayer and fasting night vigil.
+Local believers, prayer houses, congregational leaders and worship teams join with prayer warriors tuning into our livestream broadcast across the globe.
+It is our desire to join together in unity and to seek God for the fulfilment of His long-awaited promise.

 Don’t Miss it!

 Our team hosts three major yearly events centered on three specific Biblical events that carry strong, prophetic end-time implications: